PabloLec/RecoverPy/README.md

 :red_circle: **You must have root access to use recoverpy**.

 If you are not logged as root use `sudo recoverpy` or log in with `su -` before execution.
+*And if you are pentesting, well, keep grinding.*

 ---